 - Dueling Shows: Semi-invoked example with Fantasmic!
 When both shows are playing on the same night, they are almost always scheduled around the same time in order to force guests to choose between them.
 This effectively solved the lack of nighttime crowds for California Adventure, therefore downgrading Disneyland's nighttime crowds from "crazy ridiculous" to just "ridiculous".
 Technically speaking, they are more companion shows rather than dueling shows, partnered up as Disney continues to work through crowd problems on its California property.

-- Everything's Better With Sparkles: Good Lord is this show sparkly.
-Bonus mention for the Mickey's Fun Wheel ferris wheel in the background, which is programmed to light up in sequence with the music.
+- Everything's Better with Sparkles: Good Lord is this show sparkly.
+Bonus mention for the Pixar Pal-A-Round ferris wheel and Incredicoaster rollercoaster in the background, which are programmed to light up in sequence with the music.